require input elements to have a label (input-missing-label

 For browsers it helps the user when clicking on the label to focus the field, especially important for checkboxes and radiobuttons where many users expect to be able to click in the label.

-The label may either be explicitly associated using the for
+element either explicitly associated using the for

-attribute or by
+attribute or by nesting the <input>

 element inside the <label>

-former is recommended and for checkboxes and radiobuttons the latter is
+For regular input fields the former is recommended and for checkboxes and radiobuttons the latter is recommended.

 Rule details